awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 You can restore a DB cluster to a specific point in time, creating a new DB cluster\.

-When you restore a DB cluster to a point in time, the default DB security group is applied to the new DB cluster\.
-If you need custom DB security groups applied to your DB cluster, you must apply them explicitly using the AWS Management Console, the AWS CLI `modify-db-cluster` command, or the Amazon RDS API `ModifyDBCluster` operation after the DB instance is available\.
+When you restore a DB cluster to a point in time, you can choose the default VPC security group or apply a custom VPC security group to your DB cluster\.

-Restored DB instances are automatically associated with the default parameter and option groups\.
-However, you can apply a custom parameter group and option group by specifying them during a restore\.
+Restored DB clusters are automatically associated with the default DB cluster and DB parameter groups\.
+However, you can apply custom parameter groups by specifying them during a restore\.

 RDS uploads transaction logs for DB clusters to Amazon S3 continuously\.
 To see the latest restorable time for a DB cluster, use the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command and look at the value returned in the `LatestRestorableTime` field for the DB cluster\.